Modifications of Orders in Charleston

 In the time following a divorce, the financial and personal circumstances of each spouse can change dramatically.
-For this reason, modifications to the established terms of the divorce are a common occurrence.
+For this reason, modifications to certain terms of the divorce are common.
 Because the court must agree to modify the order in question, the change must be significant enough to warrant the court’s involvement.

-In most cases, the court will only make child custody modification if it can be demonstrated that such an action is in the child’s best interest.
+The court will only make a child custody modification if it can be demonstrated that such an action is in the child’s best interest.
 If the other parent has developed addiction issues, is living with an abusive partner, or is experiencing other potentially harmful circumstances, a court may decide that a custody modification is warranted.

 Child custody modifications can also be made if your circumstances have improved, and you are now in a position to be the custodial parent.
 Courts will always try to act in the best interests of the child, so it must be demonstrated that a change in custody will mark a significant improvement in their environment.

 A modification can change both the amount and terms of a child support order.
 To be considered for a child support modification, you must be able to demonstrate a substantial change in financial circumstances for either of the parents, or a significant change in the needs of the child or children involved.

 - Common reasons for a child support modification include:

 - Substantial change in the child’s needs